How does cash back work?

 Key takeaways

 Imagine getting a discount on every purchase you make.
-That, in effect, is what cash back credit cards offer in the form of a percentage of cash back on every qualifying purchase you make.
+That, in effect, is what cash back credit cards offer.
+These types of cards give you a percentage of cash back on every qualifying purchase you make.
 If a credit card offers 1.5 percent cash back on purchases, for example, you’ll earn 1.5 cents per dollar spent.
-Some cards offer far more than 1.5% in qualifying purchase categories, which makes cash back credit cards a lucrative addition to most anyone’s wallet.
+Some cards offer far more than 1.5 percent in qualifying purchase categories, which makes cash back credit cards a lucrative addition to almost anyone’s wallet.

-Let’s take a closer look at the different types of cash back cards and see what you need to know before choosing a cash back credit card to fit your lifestyle.
+Let’s take a closer look at the different types of cash back cards so you can see what you need to know before choosing a cash back credit card to fit your lifestyle.

 What is cash back?

 Cash back is a form of credit card rewards you earn by making purchases with your credit card.
-You redeem those rewards in the future for statement credits, account deposits or purchases.
+You can redeem those rewards for statement credits, account deposits or purchases.
 In some cases, you can convert the cash back rewards into points and use them for other types of redemptions.

 In a break from the norm, Discover cardholders can request fee-free cash over purchases when shopping at dozens of retailers nationwide, including Rite Aid, Trader Joe’s, Aldi, Kroger and Texaco.
 The cash back is subject to the card’s purchase APR and doesn’t qualify as a cash advance.
 You can request up to $120 in a 24-hour period.